 Net zero carbon emissions by 2050 is significant as it supports the Paris Agreement goal to limit global warming to 1.5 degrees, compared to pre-industrial levels.
 Scientists agree that this would greatly reduce the severity of climate change damage.

-Since the adoption of the goal in 2021, ATAG has worked extensively to garner support for net zero through individual meetings, speaking at conferences and government briefings and organising sessions on decarbonising aviation, including:
+After the adoption of the goal in 2021, ATAG worked extensively to garner support for net zero through individual meetings, speaking at conferences and government briefings and organising sessions on decarbonising aviation, including:

 Achieving net zero carbon emissions by 2050 cannot be done by the aviation industry in isolation.
 Government support is one of the crucial elements.
 On 7 October 2022, governments meeting at the International Civil Aviation Organization (ICAO) Assembly in Montreal adopted a goal of net-zero carbon emissions for international flights by 2050.
 ATAG coordinated industry input and participated in discussions at the 41st ICAO Assembly.